EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/README.md

 -   **Helper Ants (Worker, Builder, etc.)**
     -   **Role:** AI-controlled allies summoned by the protagonist ant, crucial for solving puzzles and overcoming level challenges.
 -   **Insects (Environmental Enemies)**
-    -   **Role:** Hostile creatures encountered in the second level (Outdoor), acting as environmental hazards that the player must avoid or confront.
+    -   **Role:** Hostile creatures encountered in the second level (Outdoor) flower bed area, acting as dynamic environmental hazards that the player must avoid or confront.
     -   **Scale & Design:** While small to humans, from the ant's perspective these insects are formidable in size and threat.
 They are designed to appear as large, intimidating adversaries.
+    -   **Behavior System:** Insects move in five organized columns across the flower bed, traveling in opposite directions with randomized speeds and spacing.
+This creates an unpredictable migration pattern that simulates a coordinated colony movement, replacing the original fixed back-and-forth patrol system.
+The dynamic behavior enhances gameplay variety and challenge.
+    -   **Types:**
+        -   **Red Ladybugs:** These insects carry cookie crumbs on their backs, making them primary targets for resource collection.
+Their spawn rate is dynamically controlled—linked to the number of cookies already collected in the flower bed area.
+Once the player has collected five cookies in this zone, no more cookie-carrying ladybugs will appear, creating strategic scarcity.
+        -   **Black Beetles:** These insects do not carry resources and serve purely as obstacles.
+They increase the difficulty of navigating through the flower bed and force players to use their venom ability strategically.
-    -   **Interaction:** These insects can be defeated by the protagonist's Venom Shot ability.
-Upon being hit, they are eliminated, clearing the path for the player.
+    -   **Interaction & Death Effect:** These insects can be defeated by the protagonist's Venom Shot ability (left mouse button).
+When hit, insects undergo a dramatic multi-stage death sequence:
+        1. **Collapse Phase:** The insect's body begins to crumple inward toward its center
+        2. **Dissolution Phase:** The body progressively dissolves and becomes transparent
+        3. **Dissipation Phase:** Fire and ember particle effects burst from the body, simulating the corrosive melting effect of the venom
+        -   This sophisticated death animation combines custom vertex deformation shaders with dissolve shaders and particle systems, replacing the original simple explosion effect with a more realistic and visually compelling representation of poison's corrosive action.

 ---